 - Ability to present information in a structured and insightful way, both in writing and orally

 - Self-starter, entrepreneurial mindset, versatility and willingness to learn.

-- Experience working in developing countries, and preferably in Africa
+- Experience working in developing countries

 - Passion for making data-driven decision making a reality in the development sector